-- A week and a half’s worth of tshirts and shorts (you may change once a day so bear that in mind) make sure you do not mind them getting dirty or ruined (Nothing that is too short
+- Two weeks worth of tshirts and shorts (you may change once a day so bear that in mind) make sure you do not mind them getting dirty or ruined (Nothing that is too short

-- Tops of the following colours for Maccabia (colour war): red, blue, green, yellow, black and white
+- Different coloured tops: red, blue, green, yellow, black and white

-- Something nice for days off and travelling
+- Something nice for travelling before or after camp

-- Swimming costumes; you will be in the pool pretty much every day so bring a few (bikinis – check with camp as they may require girls to wear all in one suits)
+- Swimming costumes; you will be in the pool pretty much every day so bring a few (bikinis – please check with camp’s packing list as girls may be required to wear an all-in-one swimsuit)